dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Field | Type | Description
 :-----|:-----|:-----------
 earliest-time | Array of unsigned | A timestamp for the earliest record in the block.
-The timestamp is specified as a CBOR array with two or three elements.
-The first two elements are as in Posix struct timeval.
-The first element is an unsigned integer time_t and the second is an unsigned integer number of microseconds.
-The third, if present, is an unsigned integer number of picoseconds.
-The microsecond and picosecond items always have a value between 0 and 999,999.
+The timestamp is specified as a CBOR array with two.
+The first element is the number of seconds since the Posix epoch, an unsigned integer time_t.
+The second is an unsigned integer with the number of ticks since the start of the second. parameters-index | Unsigned | The index of the set of parameters applicable to this block.
+Optional.
+If omitted, parameter set 0 is used.

 ## Block statistics